FDSN/StationXML/README.md

 Changes and issues should only be grouped together when logically related in order to streamline review and acceptance.

-## Translating StationXML 1.0 to 1.1
+## Translating StationXML 1.0 to 1.1 and later releases

 The vast majority of the StationXML 1.0 schema exists in the 1.1 schema, making most 1.0 documents compatible with the 1.1 schema.
 There are a few small exceptions where 1.0 elements were removed from 1.1, in one